CS-6381/FinalProject/Messaging Systems & Message Queues/Redis/Results/PerformanceMQActorSize/README.md

 Design a **python** program utilizing your assigned MQ technology that produces as many messages per second as possible (For example: `while true: produce_message()`)

-For MQ’s that run under multiple operating modes, run under the mode that is most reliable.
-An example of this would be RabbitMQ which can use “at most once” and “at least once” delivery by choosing whether or not to use acknowledgements.
-[Reference](https://www.rabbitmq.com/reliability.html).
-You should choose “at least once”.
+Redis has a pub-sub system that provides no guarantees of reliable or acknowledge signals.

-For data collection, the program should output (to standard output) a CSV of message ID’s, the time they were sent, and the time the acknowledge (ACK) response was received (if applicable).
+For data collection, the program outputs (to standard output) a CSV of message ID’s and the time they were sent.
+Additionally, there are some identifying information such as topic, role and uuid.

 Ex output:

 ```
-1,1617516000,1617516005
-2,1617516010,1617516015
+message,publisher,<uuid>1,1617516000,1617516005
+message,publisher,<uuid>2,1617516010,1617516015
 ...
 ```